causal3900/causal3900.github.io/01_defining_counterfactuals.Rmd

 <!-- [**Slides**](assets/slides/1-1_observing_intervening.pdf) -->
 After class, install R and Rstudio on your computer (see slide 14 from today's lecture).

 Statistical inference is about observing: if I observe a sample from a population, what can I infer about that population?
-Causal inference is about intervening: if I take a sample from a population and intervene to change some exposure, what average outcome would result?
+Causal inference is about intervening: if I intervene to change some exposure, what average outcome would result?

 Today we will discuss observing, intervening, and why the difference is so important.